Contemporary Issues in Politics

 This discursive issue focused module enables you to gain an entry level understanding of key critical issues in the study of sociology – including race, class and gender.
 The module uses the ‘sociological imagination’ to interrogate these issues in an engaging, innovative and informative fashion.

-The module aims to give you the basic transferable skills needed to understand and practice social scientific reasoning, to undertake research methods and to communicate effectively with academic writing skills and other academic skills.
+The module aims to give you the basic transferable skills needed to understand and practice social scientific reasoning, to undertake research methods and to communicate effectively with academic writing and other formats.

 Core for single honours only